The Borderlands video games series started in 2009. They were an early attempt at the looter-shooter genre, and were commercially successful.

 These are adventurers searching off-the-beaten-path planets for Vault locations.
 While the odds of success are dismal, the bounties offered by the megacorporations are enormous.

-Angel approaches a number of such Hunters.
+Angel approaches a number of such Hunters on Pandora.
 She has pieced together what’s going on, and her father forces her to manipulate mercenaries into opening the Vault.

 She gets lucky with four recruits, who turn out to be exceptional badasses :